Beatrice of Silva: Life

 Beatrice was raised in the castle of Infante John, Lord of Reguengos de Monsaraz.
 In 1447 Beatrice accompanied his daughter, Princess Isabel of Portugal, to Castile as her lady-in-waiting when Isabel left to marry King John II of Castile and became Queen of Castile and León.
 Beatrice was her good and close friend, (and later was to receive her support when she founded the Conceptionists).
 Soon, however, her great beauty began to arouse the irrational jealousy of the Queen, who had her imprisoned in a tiny cell.
-During this incarceration, Beatrice experienced an apparition of the Blessed Virgin Mary, in which she was instructed to found a new religious order in Marys's honor.
+During this incarceration, Beatrice experienced an apparition of the Blessed Virgin Mary, in which she was instructed to found a new religious order in Mary's honor.

 Beatrice finally escaped her imprisonment with difficulty and took refuge in the Dominican Second Order monastery of nuns in Toledo.
 Here she led a life of holiness for thirty-seven years, without becoming a member of that order.
 In 1484 Beatrice, with some companions, took possession of a palace in Toledo set apart for them by Queen Isabella I of Castile for the new community under the name Monastery of the Holy Faith, which was to be dedicated to honoring the Immaculate Conception of Mary.

 In 1489, by permission of Pope Innocent VIII, the nuns adopted the Cistercian Rule, bound themselves to the daily recitation of the office of the Immaculate Conception, and were placed under obedience to the ordinary of the archdiocese.
 The foundress determined on the religious habit, which is white, with a white scapular and blue mantle, with a medallion of Mary under her title of the Immaculate Conception.

 Beatrice died in the monastery she had founded on 16 August 1492.
 Her remains are still venerated in the chapel of that monastery.

-Beatrice da Silva is the patron saint of prisoners.